consumerio/api.consumernotebook.com/index.rst

 Resource                     Description
 ============================ ============================================================
 :ref:`api-v1-users`          Returns a list of users.
-GET /api/v1/users/{id}/      Returns the detail on a user.
+:ref:`api-v1-user`           Returns the detail on a user.
 :ref:`api-v1-user-schema`    Returns the structure of a Consumer Notebook user.
 ============================ ============================================================